Utumno/CCM/Readme.txt

-Lock --> Does it lock a page ?
+Lock --> Does it lock a page ? (node of B+ or page of the Data File)

 APIs: